alanpoon/toa-ping/README.md

 Options:
   -n <number>   - Number of pings to send.
 Default is 4.
   -i <interval> - Time interval between pings in milliseconds.
 Default is 500.
-  -w <timeout>  - Timeout to wait for each response in milliseconds.
-Default 1000ms.
+  -w <timeout>  - Time to wait for each response in milliseconds.
+Default is 1000.
 ```